 Guidelines for Sensitive Data

 The rising frequency of security incidents involving network- attached devices significantly increases the probability that sensitive data if not properly utilized and protected may be exposed to unauthorized viewing or modification.
 Addressing the potential of identity theft has become an increasing concern of the institution.
-Established procedures for protection and release of sensitive information must be followed regardless of the platform that data is being stored or processed.
+Established procedures for protection and release of sensitive information should be followed regardless of the platform that data is being stored or processed.

 The purpose of these guidelines are to outline the acceptable use of computer equipment at McNeese State University.